DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 Uses: It has numerous medicinal properties including treating fever, respiratory diseases, toothache, joint pains and a variety of other ailments; and it has several cosmetic uses.
 A mouthwash made from root tissue is used to relieve toothache and treat bleeding gums.

 For example, the leaves are used to promote healing of wounds and to relieve joint pains and toothache.
 Because of its antiseptic properties, extracts of the plant are incorporated into herbal cosmetics and hair products to promote skin and scalp health.
-Antioxidant activity reduce blood glucose level antiseptic.
+Antioxidant activity reduces blood glucose level antiseptic.